SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

-# SlyCooperReloadCoded's HostFS Patch Database
+# ESGC PlayStation 2 Host Filesystem Patch Database

 This is a collection of Host Filesystem patches for PlayStation 2 games.